rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ```

 The program then creates a `Producer` instance and publish 100 messages.
-The body value of the last message is set to `poison`; this is a marker for the consumer to stop consuming.
+The body value of the last message is set to `marker`; this is a marker for the consumer to stop consuming.

 Note the use of a `CountDownLatch`: it is decremented with `countDown` in each message confirm callback.
 This ensures the broker received all the messages before closing the program.